About Us

 Evelyn Rose Maude

 Evelyn is a fourth-year student specializing in philosophy.
-Her research focuses on the history of early modern European philosophy, especially Spinoza and Kant.
-She also studies the history of analytic philosophy and the history of social science.
-Her interests outside of philosophy include classic film history, chess, classical music, and Latin.
+She studies early modern European thought, especially philosophical problems from Spinoza and Kant.
+She is also interested in Platonism and in analytic philosophy.
+Her interests outside of philosophy include classic film history and Latin.

 Aman Sakhardande

-Aman is a fourth-year student studying philosophy and linguistics.
+Aman is a fifth-year student studying philosophy and linguistics.
 His philosophical interests include phenomenology, psychoanalysis, and postcolonial theory.
-His linguistic interests include syntax, phonology, and the evolution and acquisition of language.
-Outside of academics, he enjoys walking and running for long distances.
+He has recently spent a lot of time thinking about Heidegger.
+Outside of academics, he enjoys walking, running, and biking.

 Editors